wesleywerner/listed/README.md

 _Predictive shopping list_

+# Tests

+The test suite can run in either CLI or the browser, except for the tests that depend on a browser environment, localStorage for example, these will be skipped in the CLI environment.

+Install the dependencies with `npm install`, followed by `npm test` for the CLI, or open `test/browser.html` in your browser.

 # License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.